 - © Multisampled 20 inch Istanbul Mehmet ride cymbal by pjcohen – https://freesound.org/ This work is licensed under the Attribution License.

 - Audio clip: Barbara Stanwyck in Meet John Doe (1941), Director: Frank Capra, public domain since 1969

-*NB/disclaimer – This podcast follows a personal journey, as well as the journeys and life experiences of our guests, and is offered as philosophical & creative inspiration.
+Disclaimer – This podcast follows a personal journey, as well as the journeys and life experiences of our guests, and is offered as philosophical & creative inspiration.
+Interviews are meant for educational and entertainment purposes only, and do not equal endorsements.
 Although I am a psychologist by education, the material within is not therapy or substitute for therapy.
 However, it is dedicated as virtual temenos for accessing the therapeutic numinous, in hope of being of good service to your soul in exploring the potentials of each moment in time.